cpsl-research/UR5e_pick_and_place/README.md

 For more information on this directory, refer to the original git repo: https://github.com/cpsl-research/UR5_robot_arm_repo#.

 # Inverse Kinematics
-This repo includes an inverse kinematics node that reads the transform tree to move the robot arm to the ArUco marker.
+This repo includes an inverse kinematics node (in the folder `ur5e_ik`) that reads the transform tree to move the robot arm to the ArUco marker.
 To run this script, make sure that there is a correct transform between the frames `camera_link` and `tool0` and that marker position is being detected and published (using the marker detector node in this repo).
 Also press play to start the external program.

 Run this command.